ykabaran/TwitterSplash/README.md

 ## Notes

-- The view has not yet been tested through XML and none of the features can be set through XML.
-This will be implemented later</li>
-- The view has only been tested on HTC One running Android 4.4.2, and therefore needs to be tested on devices with different versions and screen resolutions.</li>
+- The view has only been tested on HTC One running Android 4.4.2, and therefore needs to be tested on devices with different versions and screen resolutions.
 - Right now the size of the icon on the screen cannot be customized, and the intrinsic dimensions of the drawable is used.
-This will be fixed in future releases</li>
+This will be fixed in future releases
-- Twitter logo or the images used in this demo app do not belong to me and should not be used in your apps either.</li>
+- Twitter logo or the images used in this demo app do not belong to me and should not be used in your apps either.

 ## Thanks